 One can visit Port Blair any time of the year, however, the best time to visit is the summer and winter months.
 October to May is an ideal time for the tourists.

 According to the Anthropological Survey of India, originally, the people residing there came to the city from North Africa about 40,000 years ago.
 According to modern history, Port Blair was formed as a penal colony by Bengal Government in the year of 1789 at Chatham Island which is located in the southeast region of Andaman.
 The name 'Port Blair is given to the city after Lieutenant Archibald Blair of East India India Company.

 Later, the penal colony was shifted to the northeast area of Andaman and renamed to Port Cornwallis to honour Admiral William Cornwallis.
 But, there were frequent deaths and diseases that gave it a ceased position.
 Due to urgent prior requirement, the British Government ordered immediate constructions of prions for the prisoners, who majorly were Indian Freedom Fighters and political personalities.
 The prison was named Cellular Jail aka Kala Pani.

-By Rail.
-Though the UT Andaman and Nicobar do not have any rail service to provide the travellers, there is proposed project of Port Blair to Diglipur to facilitated the locals as well as visitors.
-Apart from this, there are several railway stations in Odisha from where reaching Port Blair becomes a bit easier.
-These railway stations are Paradip Railway Station(1,164 km), Puri Railway Station(1,170 km) etc.
+By Train.
+Though the UT Andaman and Nicobar do not have any rail service to provide the travellers, there is proposed project of Port Blair to Diglipur to be facilitated for the locals as well as visitors within the islands geography.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here